-South Plains College Head Rodeo Coach Kerry Doster enters his seventh season at the helm of the Texan and Lady Texan rodeo program.
-He has guided South Plains to some of their best seasons in school history.
+South Plains College Head Rodeo Coach Kerry Doster enters his 10th season at the helm of the Texan and Lady Texan rodeo program.

-Doster has led the Lady Texans to back-to-back WJCAC Conference crowns the last two years, and was named the WJCAC Women's Rodeo Coach of the Year for the third time in 2017.
-Rainy Robinson and Chet Boren each finished inside the top 15 in the country this past season at the 2017 National College Rodeo Finals in Casper, Wyoming.
+Doster has led the Lady Texans to four consecutive WJCAC Conference crowns and was named the WJCAC Women's Rodeo Coach of the Year for the fourth time in 2019.
+During the 2021 season, Doster coached freshman barrel racer Emery Mask to a third-place finish in the Southwest Region, which qualified Mask for the College National Finals Rodeo.
+The Lady Texans qualified for the College National Finals Rodeo during the 2018-2019 season, compiling arguably the top season in program history.
+During the 2017 season, Rainy Robinson and Chet Boren each finished inside the top 15 in the country as the College National Finals Rodeo in Casper, Wyoming.

 Before coming to South Plains, Doster served as the head coach of the Sul Ross State University rodeo team from June 1996 until accepting his current role prior to the 2010-11 school year.

 Doster is ambitious and sees no reason the Texan and Lady Texan programs cannot elevate to new heights.

 “Our expectation is to win the men’s and women’s regional title with hopes of a title at the College National Finals Rodeo,” states Doster.
 “The administrative staff at South Plains College has given the rodeo program the resources and tools to be successful.”